webvimark/user-management/README.md

 1) Login as superadmin/superadmin

-2) Go to "Permissions" play there
+2) Go to "Permissions" and play there

-3) Go to "Roles" play there
+3) Go to "Roles" play and there

-4) Go to "User" play there
+4) Go to "User" play and there

 5) Relax